natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Wing%20Loong%20I.md

 == Usage in battles ==
 <!-- ''Describe the tactics of playing in the aircraft, the features of using aircraft in a team and advice on tactics.
 Refrain from creating a "guide" - do not impose a single point of view, but instead, give the reader food for thought.
 Examine the most dangerous enemies and give recommendations on fighting them.
 If necessary, note the specifics of the game in different modes (AB, RB, SB).'' -->

-Like other available Strike UCAVs in the game, Wing Long I is available to all players playing ground battles and is beneficial to players who have not researched BR appropriate aircraft or helicopters.
+Like other available Strike UCAVs in the game, the Wing Long I is available to all players playing ground battles above a certain BR, and is beneficial to players who lack BR-appropriate aircraft or helicopter close air support options.

 You start off by spawning at an altitude of 4,000 m above the battlefield.
-Priority targets should be the enemy SPAA to allow your team's air support to fly without resistance.
-Enemy SPAAs are usually found stationary at the enemy spawn, though be aware of those moving closer to the frontlines as well.
-If there are no SPAA around, your next target would be enemy tanks that are near/on the capture points.
+Priority targets should be enemy SPAAs to allow your team's as well as your own safety from an express ticket back to the ground.
+Enemy SPAAs are usually found stationary at the enemy spawn, though be on your guard for players moving closer to the front lines as well.
+If there are no SPAAs around, your next target will be enemy tanks that are near/on the capture points.
 Once you fire both [[AKD-9]] missiles, you have three options:

 # '''Loiter over the battlefield and provide reconnaissance:''' Just because you can no longer use your missiles doesn't mean you can't help your team!
-Fly around the battlefield and scan the area with your amazing optical camera.
+Fly around the battlefield and scan the area with your amazing optical camera, particularly with its thermal imaging capabilities.
 Once you spot any enemy vehicles that pose a threat to your team, quickly mark them on the map and tell your teammates using the in-game chat (alternatively if you have any squad mates, you can work with them and point out enemies nearby using the squad marker)
-# '''Land and rearm:''' Once the two ATGMs are used, reduce your throttle and glide towards the airbase.
+# '''Land and rearm:''' Once the two ATGMs are used, turn around and fly back towards the airbase.
 Once you land, begin any repairs and necessary rearming so you can take off.
-It should be worth noting that the UCAVs suffers from a low speed and a horrid climb rate, making the return to base and return to the battlefield incredibly lengthy.
+It is to be noted that UCAVs cannot land at helipads to resupply, nor do they have any brakes in their wheels - so try and bleed all your speed before touching down to shorten your braking distance.
+It should be worth noting that the UCAVs suffers from a very low top speed and a horrid climb rate, making the return to base and return to the battlefield incredibly lengthy.
 In terms of battlefield survival, the drone's altitude is its only saving grace, as helicopters/attack aircraft will generally be at lower altitudes and SPAAs will have no trouble sending a very slow target back to the hangar screen.
 Consequently, fighting at low altitudes should be regarded as a suicide mission.
 # '''Bail out of the vehicle and spawn in a more capable vehicle:''' While it feels counterintuitive to bail out of a vehicle that cost 750 spawn points, it is the fastest and best way to get you back into the battle.
-Using the spawn points you accumulated from the carnage your two missiles scored, you can get enough to spawn another tank, an attack aircraft, or a helicopter.
-The advantage of this is that you should have cleared the path for you or other pilots to make some damage, as the SPAAs and anti-air threats are no longer there.
+Using the spawn points you accumulated from the carnage your two missiles scored, you can get enough to spawn another tank, an attack aircraft or a helicopter.
+The advantage of this is that if you have taken out enemy anti-aircraft vehicles you can enjoy much more freedom to attack enemy tanks, and it also enables your teammates to also join in on the action with their own aircraft or helicopters.

 === Pros and cons ===
 <!-- ''Summarise and briefly evaluate the vehicle in terms of its characteristics and combat effectiveness.
 Mark its pros and cons in the bulleted list.
 Try not to use more than 6 points for each of the characteristics.
 Avoid using categorical definitions such as "bad", "good" and the like - use substitutions with softer forms such as "inadequate" and "effective".'' -->